 Storytelling has been at the centre of how our brains work since the first time someone told a tale around a campfire.
 Telling tales was a way of transferring personal experience to a wider group.
 This is how I hunted the mammoth.
 This is how I escaped the cave bear.
 This is how your ancestors lived.

 Teaching by example.
 Sharing history.
-Communicating information in a way others can imagine in their own subjective view of the world.
+Communicating information in a way others can imagine within their own subjective view of the world.

-Telling another member of the tribe how to make a fire still required a beginning, middle and an end.
+Telling another member of the tribe how to make a fire still required a beginning, middle and an end of cause and effect.
 You do this, then that and the result is warmth and light.
-But if you do that then this, the result is burned hair and lots of pain.
+But if you do that, then this, the result is burned hair and lots of pain.
 Information and experience conveyed as story.

-The site tells a number of stories.
-It sets up a common enough scenario, such as uploading wedding photos to Facebook, followed by a clever visual example of what those different upload/download speeds really mean for you, me, your mum and my neighbour.
+The site tells a number of stories in the form of common scenarios internet users may relate to, such as uploading wedding photos to Facebook.
+Each scenario is followed by a clever visualisation of how the different proposed upload/download speeds transform the experience for you, me, your mum and my neighbour.